arks-org/arks.github.io/content/_pages/community-groups.md

 <!--more-->

-The ARK Alliance periodically hosts [ARK Community meetings](https://github.com/arks-org/arks.github.io/wiki/ARKA-Calendar) that are open for anyone interested in ARKs to attend.
-Announcements about upcoming meetings will be made via social media and email forums relevant to digital preservation.

-There are also working groups focussed in specific areas.
-Anyone may request to join a working group by contacting info@arks.org.
-These groups are introduced below.
+The ARK Alliance (ARKA) has working groups (WGs) focussed on general topic areas.
+Anyone may request to join a working group by contacting one of its current members or writing to info@arks.org.
+The groups are introduced below.

 ---